 Residence Life Employment Information Sessions: If you're not sure about working for us, or if you're brimming with excitement and can't wait to start, come to an RA/HR information session.
 You can ask all your questions and get insider tips about these important jobs that will help you prepare for the application and selection process.
 If you are an HR applicant, you can attend any session, but you should try to attend sessions specifically designated for HR applicants, as indicated below.
 Note: If you attend an information session in a building where you are not a resident, you must bring your New School ID to enter the facility.

-Please note - Applications for 2014-2015 Academic RAs and HRs are no longer being accepted.
+Applications for 2014-2015 academic year RA and HR positions are no longer being accepted.